 First, let's find the IP address of the website we need.
-In our example, this is wikipedia.org and its IP address is 184.108.40.206.
-Detailed information on how to find the IP address of the website can be found in Example 3 of this manual.
+In our example, this is wikipedia.org, and its IP address is 188.8.131.52.
+Detailed information on finding the website's IP address can be found in Example 3 of this manual.

 In this example, you need to create three rules for the 'Home segment'.
 First, we will create a Permit rule that defines the source IP address (the IP address of the computer that you want to allow access to), the destination IP address (the IP address of the website that you want to allow access to), and the HTTP and HTTPS protocol types.

-Then we will create a Deny rule where we specify the source IP address (the IP address of the computer to be denied access to) and the TCP protocol type (to block the Internet access).
+Then we will create a Deny rule where we specify the source IP address (the computer's IP address to be denied access to) and the TCP protocol type (to block the Internet access).

 Let's allow local computers to access the Internet only via HTTP, HTTPS, FTP, SMTP, POP3, IMAP, DNS and block all other traffic.

-In this example, you need to create rules for the 'Home segment'.
-First of all, we will create allowing rules where we specify the value 'Any' in the fields 'Source IP' and 'Destination IP', and in the field 'Protocol' we select the necessary type of protocol (service) from the list.
-Then we create two prohibiting rules, where we set the value 'Any' in the fields 'Source IP' and 'Destination IP', and in the field 'Protocol' the value of TCP and UDP to block Internet access.
+In this example, you need to create rules for 'Home segment'.
+First of all, we will create Allow rules where we specify the value 'Any' in the fields 'Source IP' and 'Destination IP', and in the 'Protocol' field, we select the necessary type of protocol (service) from the list.
+Then we create two Deny rules, where we set the value 'Any' in the fields 'Source IP' and 'Destination IP', and in the 'Protocol' field, the value of TCP and UDP to block Internet access.

 NOTE: Important!
-For the correct Internet functioning it is necessary to have the Domain Name Service (TCP/53, UDP/53), which allows to convert symbolic names of sites/domains into IP addresses (and vice versa).
+For the correct Internet functioning, it is necessary to have the Domain Name Service (TCP/53, UDP/53), which allows converting symbolic names of sites/domains into IP addresses (and vice versa).

 NOTE: Important!
-By default, access to the Keenetic administration (its web interface) from an external network (the Internet) is blocked.
-This is implemented for the purpose of device and local network security.
+Access to a Keenetic router (its web interface) from an external network (the Internet) is blocked by default.
+This is implemented for the device and local network security.

 Access to the device from the Internet is possible if there is a public IP address on the external interface (WAN), through which the router connects to the global network.
 To access a router with a private IP address, you should use the KeenDNS service.

-In this example, we will create a firewall rule to provide remote control of the router from the Internet (in particular to connect to the device's web interface).
+In this example, we will create a firewall rule to provide remote control of the router from the Internet (particularly to connect to the device's web interface).

-In addition, we will allow ICMP ping requests from the Internet (this will allow you to check the availability of the device on the network).
+We will also allow ICMP ping requests from the Internet (this will allow you to check the availability of the device on the network).

-In order to increase security, we will allow remote control and ping from the external network from a defined public IP address only (in our example from the IP address 220.127.116.11).
+To increase security, we will allow remote control and ping from the external network from a defined public IP address only (in our example, from the IP address 184.108.40.206).

 NOTE: Important!
-If you use a public IP address, we do not recommend that you allow access to the Keenetic web interface and allow ping requests for all users from the public (global) network.
+If you use a public IP address, we do not recommend allowing access to the Keenetic web interface and allowing ping requests for all users from the public (global) network.

 In this example, we need to create rules for the 'Provider' external network interface.
 This means the interface through which you access the Internet (it can be PPPoE, PPTP, USB LTE, Yota, etc.).

-Then we will create a similar rule but for the ICMP protocol (for the ping utility).
+Then we will create a similar rule but for the ICMP protocol (for ping utility).

-Thus, the ping of the Keenetic (via ICMP) and access to its web interface (via HTTP) will be possible from the Internet, only from a certain IP address.
+Thus, pinging the Keenetic router (via ICMP) and accessing its web interface (via HTTP) will be possible from the Internet, only from a certain IP address.

-Imagine that you have detected frequent attempts to access (attack) the WAN port of the router from unknown IP addresses from the Internet.
+Imagine that you have detected frequent attempts to access (an attack) the router's WAN port from unknown IP addresses from the Internet.
 For example, connection attempts come from different IP addresses, but they all belong to the same 115.230.121.x subnet.

 Question: Is it possible to block traffic between only two hosts in a local network using Firewall rules?

-Answer: Using Firewall rules, traffic between two hosts on the same LAN cannot be blocked because the hosts are in the same segment and the exchange between them takes place at the second layer of the OSI model.
+Answer: Firewall cannot block traffic between two hosts on the same LAN because the hosts are in the same segment, and the communication between them takes place at the second layer of the OSI model.
 The firewall works at layer 3 of the OSI model.

-Traffic can only be blocked between all hosts that are in different network segments, by enabling the isolate-private function (blocks all communication between segments), or by using separate Firewall rules, blocking access only for some hosts.
+Traffic can only be blocked between hosts in different network segments - by enabling the 'isolate-private' function (blocks all communication between segments) or using separate Firewall rules, blocking access only for some hosts.